RxniR/Keyboardshuffler/README.md

 #### Author

 Made by RxniR
-Feel free to fork, modify, and experiment.
+Feel free to fork, modify, and experiment, however malicious intent will not be tolerated!